 In the rest of this report, we concentrate on two main issues.
 First, how many and what type of Boolean functions can be computed by neural networks of particular types?
-Secondly, what is the expressive power (as measured by the VC-dimension, an important parameter in quantifying the complexity of learning [46, 2]).
+Secondly, what is the expressive power (as measured by the VC-dimension) of neural network classes?
+(The latter is a question important for learning theory; see [2].)